oroinc/documentation/user/concept-guides/business-models/websites/index.rst

 Each website has system settings that can be customized individually per website.
 The same set of settings are also available on the :ref:`global <mc-system-configuration>` and :ref:`organization <doc-organization-configuration>` levels.
 Provided that all levels have different configuration, the settings configured for a particular website will always be prioritized first.

 However, there are some settings that can be adjusted on the customer and customer group levels as well.
-This includes the configuration of :ref:`price lists <customers--customers--edit--price-lists>` and :ref:`frontend menus <frontend-menus-customer>`.
+This includes the configuration of :ref:`price lists <customers--customers--edit--price-lists>` and :ref:`storefront menus <frontend-menus-customer>`.

    .. image:: /user/img/concept-guides/websites/website_system_config.png
       :alt: Website-specific system configuration settings